Behavioral Finance In the Markets: Are Markets Efficient or Inefficient?

 Quote: Moreover, new studies of security prices have reversed some of the evidence favoring the Efficient Market Hypothesis EMH. … behavioral finance has emerged as an alternative view of financial markets. … systematic and significant deviations from efficiency are expected to persist for long periods of time. –page 2

-- EMH rests on a three-legged stool:
+- The Efficient Markets Hypothesis (EMH) rests on a three-legged stool:

 - fully rational investors trade so securities prices in financial markets must equal fundamentals